Rosekrans Hoffman

-Ruth Rosekrans Hoffman (7 January 1926 - 26 September 2007) was an American children's book illustrator and painter, known as Rosekrans Hoffman professionally.
+Ruth Olive Rosekrans Hoffman (7 January 1926 - 26 September 2007) was an American children's book illustrator and painter, known as Rosekrans Hoffman professionally.

 Early life

 Ruth Olive Rosekrans was born at her parents’ home on 7 January 1926 in Denton, Nebraska.
 She was the second child of James Charles, a contractor, and Pearl D Rosekrans, née Hocking.

 She began drawing at the age of three or four.
 When she was seven she contracted osteomyelitis, a bone infection only treatable at that time by painful bone drains.
 She had to stay in a full body cast, with only her arms and hands free, for 18 months.
 It was during this period that she began to develop her artistic abilities.
 She began by copying newspaper comic strips from the Lincoln Star newspaper including Tillie the Toiler, Dick Tracy, Mutt and Jeff and Popeye.

 She said the experience “gave me a new perspective on life… in bed in the body cast, horizontal, I saw things I wouldn’t ordinarily see.
 I wasn’t a child looking up, but more like a part of the land.
 From my prone position, I used to eye my food like an explorer surveying the horizon.
 Piles of mashed potatoes took on the proportions of mountains against the skyline.
 Undersides of chins, nostrils, palms jumped out at me.
 I studied expressions, the details of wallpaper, and tiny hairs peeking out of people’s ears.”

 She would spend many more months in partial casts, a wheelchair, and homemade braces that her father invented to enable her to become more mobile.
 She used a walking stick for the rest of her life.